theweebcoders/CommercialBreaker/README.md

 Welcome to the cockpit of your very own Toonami broadcast!
 Main.py is not just a script; it's the TOM (Toonami Operations Module) that pilots your anime universe.
 Guided by a sleek Tkinter GUI, it's your interactive dashboard for navigating through the asteroid field of options and commands.
 Like TOM communicating with the Absolution's AI, SARA, this script serves as your interface for rallying the troops—each specialized tool in your arsenal—to execute their designated missions.

 From the bridge of this command center, you can engage with your Plex server, select your libraries, and initiate the journey.
-Once the coordinates are set, Main.py takes you into hyperspace, activating each tool in sequence, be it the Clydes in LoginToPlex.py or the hyperdrive in PlexToDizqueTV.py.
+Once the coordinates are set, Main.py takes you into hyperspace, activating each tool in sequence, be it the lift off sequence of LoginToPlex.py or the hyperdrive in PlexToDizqueTV.py.

 So gear up, Space Cowboy, because with this tool, you're not just watching anime; you're launching a Toonami invasion right from your living room.